Neither of the two primary loan options are necessarily "better"

 require more information than a conventional lender.
 The largest

-these two types of loans are more around at what point in time during
+of loans are more around at what point in time during the process said

-the process said information is required to proceed, not the level and
+information is required to proceed, not the level and amount of

 Depending on the type of loan, the amount of loan, the use of proceeds, and the borrower, several actions can be taken to speed up the loan obtainment and underwriting process.
 The single biggest thing a borrower can do to speed up the car wash loan process is to have all information that is asked for and is going to be required by the lender done and ready to go upfront.